timeoff-management/timeoff-management-application/README.md

 There are following types of users: employees, supervisors, and administrators.

+Optional LDAP authentification: configure applicationto use your LDAP server for user authentication.

 **Seamless data migration betweeen different installations**

 User friendly and simple work-flow for data migration between different TimeOff.Management installations.